openebs/mayastor-control-plane/nix/README.md

 It can be run with two arguments:

 * `--arg norust true`: to use your own rust toolchain.
-* `--arg nomayastor true`: to use your own mayastor binaries.
+* `--arg noengine true`: to use your own io-engine binaries.